• About

 • Pour the cheesecake filling into the pan on top of the cooled crust, and use an offset spatula to evenly smooth out the batter.

-• Spoon teaspoonful dollops of cherry compote on top of the cheesecake batter.
+• Spoon teaspoonful dollops of cherry preserves on top of the cheesecake batter.

 • Bake the cheesecake bars for 40-45 or until the center just has a slight wobble.